LaswitchTech/coreLogger/docs/methods/Logger/isInstalled.md

 # isInstalled()
-This methhod is used to check if the logger is installed.
+This method is used to check if the logger is installed.

 ```php
 $Logger->isInstalled();